 After the last attempt, the government, now under Prime Minister Malcolm Turnbull, said it would instead hold a national postal vote

-"Australia has a higher approval rating for marriage equality than some countries that have marriage equality," added Brady.
+According to Tiernan, the Australian people had made their minds up on marriage equality a long time ago.
+“Australia has a higher approval rating for marriage equality than some countries that have marriage equality,” said Brady.

 Why were same-sex marriage advocates opposed to the vote?

-Campaigners fear that a brutal and vicious campaign against same-sex marriage by opponents could be damaging to LGBT people.
-They say the issue should be decided by parliament, which could in theory to legalize same-sex marriage at any time.
+Campaigners feared the survey would provoke a brutal and vicious campaign against same-sex marriage by opponents could be damaging to LGBT people.
+They said the issue should be decided by parliament, which could in theory to legalize same-sex marriage at any time.

-"This is a debate in the public sphere about (LGBT people's) worth in society, their value and that's a hard debate to be a part of," Brady said.
+“This is a debate in the public sphere about (LGBT people’s) worth in society, their value and that’s a hard debate to be a part of,” Brady said before the vote.

 “Australians are able and have demonstrated that they can have a respectful discussion,” he said.

-Adding to the drama was a court challenge made by gay marriage proponents, who said the postal vote was unnecessary and a waste of public funds.
+Prior to the vote, a court challenge by gay marriage proponents tried to stop it taking place, saying the postal vote was unnecessary and a waste of public funds.